nasa-gibs/worldview/doc/configuration.md

 ## Adding Layers to Worldview and the Product Picker

-New layers in the Global Imagery Browse Services (GIBS) can be added to Worldview via the options repository using the following instructions.
+New layers in the Global Imagery Browse Services (GIBS) can be added to Worldview using the following instructions.

 First, layers must be added to `config/wv.json/layers` and `config/wv.json/layerOrder.json`.
 Then they must be added to the `config/wv.json/measurements` and `config/wv.json/categories` folders so that they will be categorized in the Product Picker.
 Lastly, if the layers have descriptions these can be added in `config/metadata` and if they are available in the Common Metadata Repository (CMR), data download may be enabled for those layers.